VLM-SFD: VLM-Assisted Siamese Flow Diffusion Framework for Dual-Arm Cooperative Manipulation: Method

 \subsection{Inference with the VLM-Assisted Spatial-Temporal Task Allocation Strategy}

 During the testing stage, we deploy the trained SFDNet directly onto a real-world dual-arm platform.
-Following AnimateDiff~\cite{animatediff}, we first inflate the initial observation frame $\mathcal{I}_0$ to match the temporal length of the video to obtain $\mathcal{I}_0^{1:T}$, then SFDNet generates the two-stream object-centric motion flows under the condition of task instruction $\mathcal{L}$ denoted as:
+Following AnimateDiff~\cite{animatediff} and Im2Flow2Act~\cite{im2flow2act}, we first randomly initialized the latent code sequences $\mathbf{z}^{1:T}_1(0)$ and $\mathbf{z}^{1:T}_2(0)$ from the standard normal distribution, then SFDNet generates the two-stream object-centric motion flows under the condition of task instruction $\mathcal{L}$ denoted as: